barry-ha/Griduino/docs/ASSEMBLY.md

 * Backlight turns on for the display
 * Yellow LED flashes rapidly
-* NeoPixel LED flashes green once per second
+* NeoPixel LED flashes green once per second (or the Blinky program will flash the red LED)
 * No text or graphics is shown on the display
 * No audio is produced by the speaker

 <h2>7.
 Programming the Griduino GPS</h2>

-To load the Griduino programming onto your device, please see the latest documentation on GitHub:
+You can download the latest pre-compiled binary image from GitHub.
+To load the Griduino programming onto your device, please see the documentation:

 https://github.com/barry-ha/Griduino